njirolu/deay-monorepo/packages/mcp-server/README.md

 ## Usage

 Once configured, ask your AI assistant:
-- "How do I use dai-button component?"
+- "How do I use the button component?"
 - "Create a form with @deay/ui components"
-- "What are the available sizes for dai-input?"
+- "What are the available sizes for the input component?"

 ## How It Works